-ARTICLE XIV DEBT MANAGEMENT ADVISORY COMMITTEE
+ARTICLE XV DEBT MANAGEMENT ADVISORY COMMITTEE

-An advisory committee composed of the City Controller, the City Budget Director, the City Manager a City Council member appointed by the Council President and a private citizen appointed by the Mayor, shall form the committee.
+An advisory committee composed of the City Controller, the Budget Director, the City Manager, the Public Works Director, the director of the Department of Public Utilities, and a City Council member appointed by the Council President, shall form the committee.
 The committee shall meet annually or as needed (such as once per quarter when debt issuance during the fiscal year is frequent) to review and evaluate City debt related issues.
-The City Attorney's office shall advise the debt management advisory committee and use outside counsel as needed.
+The City Attorney's office shall advise the debt management advisory committee.
 The Committee may also choose, at its discretion, to have the City's Financial Advisor or other professionals attend meetings as they deem necessary.
 This committee will be subject to Brown Act compliance including posted agendas.
-It will also be subject to conflict disclosure requirements and CAO approval of governing documents.

-ARTICLE XV ANNUAL DEBT REPORT
+ARTICLE XVI ANNUAL DEBT REPORT

-The City Controller shall prepare a Comprehensive Annual Debt Report on City debt financing and present it to the City Council immediately following the completion of the Comprehensive Annual Financial Report or as soon as feasible and preferably prior to the Mayor submitting his/her proposed budget.
+The City Controller shall prepare a Comprehensive Annual Debt Report on City debt financing and present it to the City Council immediately following the completion of the Comprehensive Annual Financial or as soon as feasible and preferably prior to the Mayor submitting his/her proposed budget.
 This report will describe any known bond issues planned for the coming fiscal year and will describe bonds issued during the past fiscal year and up to and including the date of the report.
 The report shall also provide historical and projected information on debt, including debt capacity and debt service analysis.
 The report will cover all forms of City debt financing, including General Fund debt, enterprise fund debt and debt guarantees.

-ARTICLE XVI SUPER MAJORITY VOTE
+ARTICLE XVII SUPER MAJORITY VOTE

-Subject to the provisions of the City Charter, from and after the effective date of the enabling resolution, all debt financing decisions not contained in the adoption of the Annual Budget by the City Council, and where consistent with applicable governing documents, its financing authority(ies), for total par shall be by a super majority vote of five votes to pass the debt issuance approval.
+Subject to the provisions of the City Charter, from and after the effective date of the enabling resolution, all debt financing decisions, except adopting the annual budget and other short financial decisions, by the City Council, and where consistent with applicable governing documents, it's financing authority(ies), for total par exceeding \$5 million shall be by a super majority vote of five votes to pass the debt issuance approval.
+For bonds under \$5 million, subject to the provisions of the City Charter, a simple majority vote will be required to pass to pass the debt issuance approval.

-ARTICLE XVII TRANSPARENCY
+ARTICLE XVIII TRANSPARENCY

 The City is committed to full and complete financial disclosure, and to cooperating fully with rating agencies, institutional and individual investors, City Departments and agencies, other levels of government, and the general public to share clear, comprehensible, and accurate financial information.
-All relevant financial information and reports related to bond issuance shall, consistent with applicable law, will be available for public viewing at the City's website via a link to the Electronic Municipal Market Access (EMMA) site maintained by the MSRB.
+All relevant financial information and reports related to bond issuance shall, consistent with applicable law, be available for public viewing at the City's website via a link to the Electronic Municipal Market Access (EMMA) site maintained by the MSRB.

-ARTICLE XVIII REVIEW OF DEBT MANAGEMENT POLICY
+ARTICLE XIX REVIEW OF DEBT MANAGEMENT POLICY